ExpressVPN vs. PureVPN 2025: Do You Value Speed or Affordability?

 In particular, we had issues with PureVPN’s account creation, which required us to reset our password multiple times.
 We also found that pricing pages were confusingly inconsistent during signup.

 As far as customer support, both providers offer a similar experience.
-This includes 24/7 live chat and email but no phone support — unfortunately, par for the course with VPNs.
-That said, we tried the live chats for both providers in our testing and found them to be helpful, if a little slow.
+This includes 24/7 live chat and email, but no phone support — unfortunately, par for the course with VPNs.
+That said, we tested the live chats for both providers and found them helpful, if a little slow.

-Both providers also have comprehensive knowledge bases where you can find articles and guides on nearly any topic.
+Both providers also have comprehensive knowledge bases with articles and guides on nearly any topic.
 Of the two, we find ExpressVPN’s site a little friendlier and more modern-looking, but either one will get the job done.

 The way you pay for your VPN subscription matters more than you might think.
 Since these services are all about preserving privacy online, using a method that can be easily tied back to you may defeat the purpose.
 This is especially true in regions where using a VPN is frowned upon or banned.

-Both ExpressVPN and PureVPN offer multiple ways to pay for their service, including standards like debit, major credit cards, PayPal, and cryptocurrency.
+Both ExpressVPN and PureVPN offer multiple payment methods, including standard options like debit cards, major credit cards, PayPal, and cryptocurrency.
 However, ExpressVPN accepts a lot more methods overall, including a ton of niche credit cards and direct debit options, which may be handy for some users.

 ExpressVPN payment options